Dan Howdle December 2nd, 2024

 Unlike Virgin Media, Sky has always offered its own service solo in some way.
 Sky began life as, and remains first and foremost, a TV provider.
-But it's now moving away from satellite TV in favour of promoting its internet streaming TV service: Sky Stream.
+But it's now moved away from satellite TV in favour of promoting its internet streaming TV service: Sky Stream.

 Here's a quick look at the advantages and disadvantages of getting Sky Stream on its own, without a broadband deal from Sky.